allandeboe/focust/resources/docs/BUILD_USING_JENKINS.md

 Now, all you have to do is press "Save" and you should finally have the job available on the Jenkins dashboard.

 ## Running the Build
-Once back on the dashboard, all you have to do is press the Green arrow for
+Once back on the dashboard, all you have to do is press the Green arrow on the job and, if all goes well, the Jenkins job should have a green checkmark next to it after refreshing the page once the build is completed.